digital-work-lab/handbook/docs/lab_basics/vacation.md

 - For **flexible working hours**, which are the normal case, the vacation entitlement is calculated as follows:

         ((monthly hours / 4.348 ) / 5) x 1.66 x months.
-    The result is to be rounded commercially!
+    The result is to be rounded commercially.
 - For **regular working hours (fixed weekdays)**, vacation is based on the number of days worked per week.
 The number of hours does not matter.
 The statutory vacation entitlement per calendar year is 24 working days (e.g. 20 days for a 5-day week or four days for a 1-day week).
 The vacation entitlement is calculated as follows:

         (number of months / 12) x (4 x working days per week)